influxdata/telegraf/plugins/inputs/intel_powerstat/README.md

 All metrics collected by Intel PowerStat plugin are collected in fixed intervals.
 Metrics that reports processor C-state residency or power are calculated over elapsed intervals.
-When starting to measure metrics, plugin intervals.
-Metrics that reports processor C-state residency or power are calculated over elapsed intervals.
 When starting to measure metrics, plugin skips first iteration of metrics if they are based on deltas with previous value.